jvalentino/sys-golf-rest/README.md

-# System Foxtrot REST
+# System Foxtrot Golf

-This application serves as the restful services as part of the overall https://github.com/jvalentino/sys-foxtrot project.
+This application serves as the restful services as part of the overall https://github.com/jvalentino/sys-golf project.
 For details system document, please see that location.

 Prerequisites